q757571446/portal/README.md

 # Portal

-Portal is an data browser that allows you to explore your personal data in SoLiD Pod.
+Portal is a data browser that allows you to explore your personal data in SoLiD Pod.

 ![Inrupt Portotype](https://inrupt.com/sites/default/files/2018-10/Things%2BThomas_v2.png)